Mayonezyck/CloudProject/README.md

 ![alt text](https://github.com/Mayonezyck/CloudProject/blob/main/Gitreadme/structure.png)

-## Instruction of Using (#050807)
+## Instruction of Using (image:051000)

-On GKE, run the two manifest files
+On GKE, run the all-in-one manifest file

 >cd kubernetes
->kubectl apply -f maxstart.yaml
+>kubectl apply -f apply_all.yaml

-For now on 5/8/2023, the deployment of frontend is done by

->kubectl create deployment max-image-front-deployment --image=yichengzhu/max-image_front:latest
->kubectl expose deployment max-image-front-deployment --type=LoadBalancer --port=5000

 ## Logs
+2023-05-09
+The auto-routing is acheived by config map!

 2023-05-07

 By the time this note is written, the repo have the for front-end microservice written in python.